 Apple Pay (along with Google, Amazon, Paypal, etc.) is like a snowball that, one day soon, will start a mobile payment avalanche, especially as smartphones get cheaper and ever-closer to a 100% adoption rate.
+If you want to learn more about paypal go right here.
 As of March, only about 17% of US smartphone users have made mobile payments.
 This tech is still in the early adoption phase.

 As such, Apple’s relationships with the big card companies indicate little change to the status quo today.
 As consumer behavior changes and more merchants adopt NFC, services like Apple Pay will become a much bigger factor in our day-to-day transactions.

 Mobile Banking Conversion – Apple Pay’s Impact

 We’ve reported in the past that mobile banking is growing rapidly.
 15% of mobile banking users have abandoned Internet banking – they just don’t need that service because they can do everything on their phone.
 It is convenient as automatic client-side encryption in Edge Wallet, for example, ensures dash keys are always encrypted and protected from malware.

 The way we think about money and transactions is changing.
 35% of Millennials check their balance every day.
 Apple Pay reinforces this behavior.
 People are able to be more engaged with their finances.